-The Registrar General for Scotland is one of the statutory titles of the Chief Executive of the National Records of Scotland, Mr Tim Ellis, who took up his appointment in February 2013.
+The Registrar General for Scotland is one of the statutory titles of the Chief Executive of the National Records of Scotland, Mr Paul Lowe, who took up his appointment in December 2018.

 Over 400 years ago a Provincial Council of the Scottish clergy meeting in Edinburgh enacted that a register of baptisms and marriages should be kept.
 Later, an Act of the Privy Council, which followed a proposal of the General Assembly of the Church of Scotland, decreed that parish registers of baptisms, burials and marriages should be kept by every minister in Scotland.
 Church Ministers continued to be responsible for maintaining the registers of these events until 1854 when Parliament passed an Act 'to provide for the better registration of births, deaths and marriages in Scotland', thus transferring the responsibility from church to State and putting a statutory obligation on individuals to register vital events.